IgnjatRadojicic/Plantitask/README.md

 Azure Blob Storage is deliberately untested.
 It connects on construction, so it needs Azurite or a real account, and there is no containment problem to prove because blob names are keys in a flat namespace with no parent directory to escape to.
 The SendGrid client is untested for the same structural reason: it builds its client internally with no seam.

+### The tests that exist because of a specific bug

+- Rotation marks versus logout deletes, because if rotation ever tidied up by deleting, reuse detection would go quiet with nothing failing.
+- A Redis hash write against an expired key, which recreates it with no expiry and would leave an address permanently marked verified.
+- Digest idempotency: the job runs twice and still produces one notification and one email, which is the entire reason `NotificationDigestLogs` exists.
+Its partner makes the email throw and asserts the digest is still marked.
+- The two notification preferences get four tests rather than two, because the due-soon path asks the notification service while the digest path queries the preference rows directly, so they are separate implementations of the same rule.
+- The tree stage theory walks every band with the value just below its bound and the bound itself, because that pair is the only thing separating a correct comparison from one written with the wrong operator.
+- Eight email templates each rendered with a script tag in every user-supplied slot, not just the first, because the encoding rule is per slot and can only be broken one slot at a time.
+- Change password asserts the order of two side effects, because revoking after minting deletes the token that was just created.

 ### Tests that pin behaviour rather than correctness

 Three tests in `AuditServiceTests` are named `KnownHole`.
-They document that `GetEntityHistoryAsync` currently defaults to allow for unrecognised entity types, and that `GetUserHistoryAsync` hands out groupless login rows with IP addresses.
+They document that `GetEntityHistoryAsync` currently defaults to allow for unrecognised entity types and for recognised types whose row is gone, and that `GetUserHistoryAsync` hands out groupless login rows with IP addresses for any target user.
 All three are why the `AuditController` routes are `NonAction` today.
 When the audit rework inverts those defaults, these flip to asserting `Forbidden` and become the regression guards.

 One source change came out of the rebuild. `BackgroundJobService` takes `IBackgroundJobClient` and `IRecurringJobManager` instead of calling Hangfire's static facades, because a static call that reaches for `JobStorage.Current` is a global invisible dependency with nothing to substitute.